Earth Notes: Saving Electricity and Gas (2010)Updated 2023-09-22 18:22 GMT.

 Electricity consumption down ~20% on last year, generation up ~20%; now ~130%/2MWh net exporters.
 Actual metered imports 1051.5kWh.
 Consumption roughly bounded by 4.5kWh/d+0.2kWh/HDD12.|

 Gas consumption down ~7% on last year though very cold (2010 was ranked the 12th coldest year in the previous one hundred years).

 HDD12 for the year 1481 (vs 1068 for 2009) thus heating efficiency up ~50% from 2009 and maybe doubled since 2008, at ~5kWh/d+2.7kWh/HDD12 cf ~8kWh/d+5.7kWh/HDD12 in 2008.

 |kgCO2||668kg (1.8/d)||-1525kg (-4.2/d)||1099kg (3.0/d)||~0.24tCO2 (~0.66kgCO2/d) gas/electricity emissions total for 4 people, based on 0.43kgCO2/kWh for electricity (netted) and 0.19kgCO2/kWh for gas.|

 Using the DEFRA emissions figures of firstname.lastname@example.orgCO2/kWh and email@example.comCO2/kWh (5-year rolling average) that iMeasure does would bring us to +1192kgCO2 (gas) and -1042kgCO2 (netted electricity) or 0.15tCO2 for the year (37kgCO2/person/year).

 Our house would probably meet the Zero Carbon Hub proposed 11kgCO2e/m^2/y zero carbon homes standard.

-Note that we haven't flown this year again, we still don't own a car and travel almost entirely by (usually-electrified) public transport.
+Note that we have not flown this year again, we still do not own a car and travel almost entirely by (usually-electrified) public transport.